Global leaders condemn assassination attempt targeting former US President Donald Trump

 Austria

-Austrian Chancellor Karl Nehammer said on social media platform X that he was appalled by the attempt and wished Trump a quick and full recovery.
+Austrian Chancellor Karl Nehammer said on social media platform X that he was appalled by the attempt.

 “Political violence has no place in our society!
 My thoughts are with all the victims of this attack!” he said.